sinsunsan/sinsunsan.github.io/_posts/2016-01-07-discover-typescript.md

 it defined a function with the new ES6 syntax called fat arrow syntax => So this function assigned to optional `preconfirm` property need an argument `inputValue` of any type that return a promise with a collection of element of any type.

+All this types declaration is wrapped in a
+`declare module "sweetalert2" {`
+that allow to map the declaration with module name `sweetalert2`that is defined in the main sweetalert2 js file